 - 2 slices Fresno chile

 In an Old Fashioned glass, muddle the maple syrup, chile and bitters.

 Add the tequila and fill with ice, then stir until well-chilled.

-Stir, and garnish with an orange twist and another slice of Fresno chile.
+Garnish with an orange twist and another slice of Fresno chile.